 Mela insurance: statutory pension and occupational accident insurance

-If you pursue research work financed through a Finnish grant for at least four months, and the grant amounts to at least EUR 3900 on an annual level (in 2019), you must subscribe to statutory earnings-related pension and occupational accident insurance with the Farmers’ Social Insurance Institution Mela.
+If you pursue research work financed through a Finnish grant for at least four months, and the grant amounts to a certain annual level, you must subscribe to statutory earnings-related pension and occupational accident insurance with the Farmers’ Social Insurance Institution Mela.
 Mela’s insurance also includes group life insurance and short-term sickness security.
 It can be complemented with voluntary non-occupational or leisure-time accident insurance.

 After taking the Mela insurance, you can also be covered under the Finnish social security system.